TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TypoScriptParserApi/CustomTypoScript/Index.rst

          file-reference

    Description
-         A reference to an image file relative to the websites path (PATH\_site)
+         A reference to an image file relative to the website's path (PATH\_site)